SitecorePowerShell/Book/contributor-guide.md

 The solution requires Visual Studio 2015 or later.

+> This guide assumes a source root location of "C:\Source" and a site root location of "C:\inetput\wwwroot".
+These are not prerequisites of the project, and you can use whatever folder locations suit you.

 ### Single Instance for Sitecore 8

 1. Meet the prerequisites found [here](installation.md)